-Third, the Film Law includes some ambiguous provisions that purportedly aim to limit unfair trade practices or monopolistic conduct, such as restrictions on vertical integration.
-These provisions could have unintended consequences such as restricting foreign participation in the market and curbing business efficiency.
-Indonesia should revise the draft regulations and incorporate international best practices, notably recognizing the exclusive right of rights owners to determine whether, how and where their works are made available.
+Film Law - The Ministry of Culture and Education has been drafting implementing regulation to enforce the 2009 Film Law.
+MPAA notes that while the latest 2018 draft regulations do not include the provision on the 60 percent screen quota for Indonesian films, the prohibition on dubbing of imported films remains.
+Content owners should be given the flexibility to dub films into a local language based on market demand.
+Furthermore, the Film Law contains ambiguous provisions that purportedly aim to limit unfair trade practices or monopolistic conduct, such as restrictions on vertical integration.
+Indonesian authorities should remove these provisions, as they could have unintended consequences such as restricting foreign participation in the market and curbing business efficiency.
+Indonesia should amend the Film Law and incorporate international best practices, notably recognizing the exclusive right of rights owners to determine whether, how and where their works are made available.
 Doing so will avoid creating new barriers that could undermine Indonesia's plan to attract foreign direct investment in the film sector.

 Local Replication Requirement - In 2008, the Ministry for Culture and Tourism (MOCT) issued regulation PM 55, requiring that all theatrical prints and home video titles released in Indonesia be replicated locally, effective January 1, 2009.
 Each year since, the Ministry has postponed the effective date.
 In December 2015, the government transferred MOCT's responsibility for the film sector to a newly formed Ministry of Culture and Education.
-The shift in bureaucratic responsibility appears to render PM 55 unenforceable.
-To be sure, the Indonesian government should permanently and officially abrogate this local replication requirement as soon as possible, as it would impede U.S. rights holders' ability to control the print quality or to trace the source of camcording piracy.
+The shift in bureaucratic responsibility appears to render PM 55 unenforceable; thus, authorities should abolish the regulation.